oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Security considerations in this section help achieve the following properties:

-* Claim values issued by the Issuer cannot be obtained by the adversary, if the Holder did not intend to disclose them.
-* Claim values that are not issued by the Issuer cannot be successfully verified by the Verifier, if the Holder forged the Disclosures.
+**Selective Disclosure:** An adversary in the role of the Verifier cannot obtain information from an SD-JWT about any claim name or claim value that was not explicitly disclosed by the Holder unless that information can be derived from other disclosed claims or sources other than the presented SD-JWT.

+**Integrity:** A malicious Holder cannot modify names or values of selectively disclosable claims without detection by the Verifier.

+Additionally, as described in (#holder_binding_security), the application of Holder Binding can ensure that the presenter of an SD-JWT credential is the legitimate Holder of the credential.

 ## Mandatory signing of the SD-JWT